EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation

-The study of human emotions has been a much-researched subject in areas like psychology, human-robot collaboration, and interaction, etc. Certain studies have sought to identify the emotion in people based on cues such as body movement (walking style, etc.)~\cite{pose2emo,narayanan2020proxemo}, and verbal cues (speech tonalities and patterns)~\cite{speechemo,textemo}.
+The study of human emotions has been a much-researched subject in areas like psychology, human-robot collaboration, interaction, etc. Certain studies have sought to identify the emotion in people based on cues such as body movement (walking style, etc.)~\cite{pose2emo,narayanan2020proxemo}, and verbal cues (speech tonalities and patterns)~\cite{speechemo,textemo}.
 There are also multimodal approaches that utilize a combination of these cues to recognize the person's emotion \cite{multiemo2,multiemo1, multiemo3}.
-A major challenge is combining information from the robot's sensors for effective navigation.
-Furthermore, the robot's awareness of uncertainty within the sensor suite and its adaptive nature to emerging situations is a demanding obstacle.
+Combining the information from the robot sensors and accounting for the uncertainty of the movements of oblivious walkers remains a significant challenge.

 Several approaches have addressed a socially-acceptable robot navigation problem.
-Many recent works like ~\cite{ narayanan2020proxemo}, \cite{VEGA201972}, focuses on social robot navigation in crowded scenarios.
-However, these algorithms suffer from the following drawbacks: \begin{enumerate} \item They rely on emotionally reactive navigation planning, which means that the perceived emotions are based entirely on historical gait sequences and do not consider gait predictions of the future. \item The influence of the robot's behaviour on the emotional response of humans is not taken into account. \item The proxemic constraints for humans are heuristically designed from psychology studies.
-While this works in most cases, it doesn't efficiently capture each individual's uniqueness in comfort space. \end{enumerate}
+Many recent works like ~\cite{ narayanan2020proxemo}, \cite{VEGA201972} focus on social robot navigation in crowded scenarios.
+However, these algorithms suffer from the following drawbacks: \begin{enumerate} \item They rely on emotionally reactive navigation planning, which means that the perceived emotional/affective states are based entirely on historical gait sequences and do not consider gait predictions of the future. \item The influence of the robot's behavior on the emotional response of pedestrians is not taken into account. \item The proxemic constraints for pedestrian motion are heuristically computed from prior psychology studies.
+While this works in most cases, it does not efficiently capture each individual's uniqueness in comfort space, personal space, culture, etc. \end{enumerate}